dong-ping-zhang/quantumalgorithms.org/quantumML/2018-06-16-quantum_slow_feature_analysis_a_quantum_algorithm_for_dimensionality_reduction.md

+---

+title: Quantum Slow Feature Analysis
+comments: true
+status: done
+tags: qml, algos
+description: Often, the number of feature for a sample is too high, leading to unwanted effects such as the curse of dimensionality.
+QSFA is is an algorithm for quantum dimensionality reduction.
+author:
+- 'Alessandro “Scinawa” Luongo'

+---

+In this page we are going to see a quantum algorithm for dimensionality reduction.
+It is the quantum analogue of Slow Feature Analysis (SFA), a powerful algorithm which comes from the computational neurosciences, but is also equivalent to the more-known Fisher Linear Discriminant.

-The original Slow Feature Analysis (SFA) was originally proposed to learn slowly varying features from generic input signals that vary rapidly over time (P. Berkes 2005; Wiskott Laurenz and Wiskott 1999).
+The original SFA was originally proposed to learn slowly varying features from generic input signals that vary rapidly over time (P. Berkes 2005; Wiskott Laurenz and Wiskott 1999).
 Computational neurologists observed long time ago that primary sensory receptors, like the retinal receptors in an animal’s eye - are sensitive